 SIGN THE PETITION

-Tell the President to make April "Second Chance Month."
+Tell Congress to declare April "Second Chance Month."
 Because people with a past can rise from failure, pay their debts, and embrace their second chance.

 Spread the word about Second Chance Month to your friends and family on Facebook and Twitter.